Lukkar90/Reference_Judge/README.md

    To go to the next set of images press **"0"** key

 6. The **width** dialog is responsible for the size in which images will be rendered
-   minimal value is **0**, maximal value is **1080** mainly for performance reasons
+   minimal value is **0**, maximal value is **1080**, it's set mainly for performance reasons

-7. The checkbox **Search by the ratio** enables searching similar images with different sizes but with the same ratio
+7. The checkbox **Search by the ratio** enables searching similar images with different sizes but only with the same ratio
    sizes of **original** image compared to **target** image are from **0.5** to **4.0** times
-   any ratios of **target** images below or above this values are disregarded
+   any ratios of **target** images below or above these values are disregarded
    Generally, it's not recommended to use this option due to image distortions

 8. The final step is to push the button **"Match images"**